-The second image shows the other powerful tools, including the Executable StateMachine, that can be used to create executions of the StateMachine to produce fully implementable and compilable programming code directly from the simulated StateMachines.
-The image also shows a number of other facilities, including Modelica which - as we will see in a later topic - is a sophisticated tool for running complex parametric simulations.
+The second image shows the other advanced tools, including the Executable StateMachine, that can be used to create executions of the StateMachine to produce fully implementable and compilable programming code directly from the simulated StateMachines.
+The image also shows a number of other facilities, including Modelica and Simulink, which are sophisticated tools for running complex parametric simulations.